rotki/rotki/docs/usage_guide.rst

 Customizing the application settings
 ====================================

-By clicking on the user icon on the top right and choosing settings you can customize some basic settings for the application.
+By choosing the "General" settings button you can customize some general application settings.

 .. image:: images/sc_settings.png
    :alt: Customizing the app settings